MicrosoftDocs/learn/learn-pr/azure/assign-management-access-with-azure-rbac/includes/1-introduction.md

 ## Prerequisites

-Understanding of how role-based access control works in Azure
+Basic understanding of how role-based access control (RBAC) works in Azure